Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Results: How users browse the carousel

-To better understand this edge directed browsing behavior in swiped movie sets, we examine how a user swipes and what item do they look at first after swiping. \cref{fig:col_transitions}a provides an example of transitions after swiping.
+To better understand this edge directed browsing behavior in swiped movie sets, we inspect how a user swipes and what item is examined first after swiping. \cref{fig:col_transitions}a provides an example of transitions after swiping.
 Users are much more likely to swipe right rather than left.
-Moreover \cref{fig:col_transitions}a shows that users are more more likely to swipe from the last movie position (Col 5) than the second to last (Col 4).
+Moreover \cref{fig:col_transitions}a shows that users are more likely to swipe from the last movie position (Col 5) than the second to last (Col 4).
+This pattern continues with very little transitions from the center or left movies to next swiped movies.
 After the swipe, users tend to fixate on the movie that slides into the position where they were previously fixating (see \cref{fig:col_transitions}a).
 This behavior of swiping on the 5th position and fixating on the new item in the same 5th position explain the reverse right-left browsing behavior observed in the preliminary results of the dataset paper~\cite{deleon_et_al_2025}.
-This motivates one of our suggested positions for ranked items in carousel interfaces (see Section \ref{takeaways}).
-Returning to the edge directed browsing behavior, it seems that the initial examination of the swiped set of items is likely to be done right-left, but it is less prominent overall than it is in the initial set of items leading to a general browsing behavior of center to edge.
+It also motivates one of our suggested positions for ranked items in carousel interfaces (see Section \ref{takeaways}).
+To explain the edge directed browsing behavior, the initial examination of the swiped set of items is likely done right-left, but after initial examination there is no prominent left-right or right-left behavior.
+As users re-examine the items, they are more likely to move the edges to swipe left to return to a previous interesting item or swipe right to continue exploring.

 In terms of non-adjacent or skip transitions within the same set of movies, these are more common than row skipping (when compared to their respective adjacent transitions).
 However, this is not surprising as glancing between the movies already presented is not as \textit{costly} as scrolling.
 Moreover, users are most likely to skip from the edge movies and are more likely to perform a skip transition in swiped sets of movies.
 This may be a possible explanation for the center to edge browsing behavior observed in swiped item sets.
 Finally, the top left, central, and bottom right areas of the matrix contain the majority of transitions meaning that a user is much more likely to re-examine movies already present than swipe to new movies.